Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

 Total execution time: 13.11 seconds.<br>

-I also experimented with altered access.log file, at first reducing the total number of line by half, and then only having first 500 lines.
-So my code handle the situation correctly: "where there are less than 10 states or countries with visitors, only show those which have at least one visitor".
+I also experimented with an altered access.log file, at first reducing the total number of lines by half, and then only having the first 500 lines.
+So my code handles the situation correctly: "where there are less than 10 states or countries with visitors, only show those which have at least one visitor".
 Corresponding outputs: <br><br>

 Output 2:
 =========